Back to All Research

 It’s clear that email threats are only going to grow in frequency and complexity—especially now that the proliferation of generative AI tools has made it easy for even novice cybercriminals to craft complex business email compromise and vendor email compromise attacks.

 Because BEC and VEC attacks exploit trusted email accounts and relationships, organizations need an email security solution that can detect even small shifts in activity and content.
-Unlike secure email gateways (SEGs), modern platforms use AI-native detection engines to ingest, analyze, and cross-correlate behavioral signals to spot anomalies in email patterns that indicate a potential attack, and then remediate malicious emails in milliseconds to prevent end-user engagement.
+Unlike secure email gateways (SEGs), modern platforms use AI-native detection engines to ingest, analyze, and cross-correlate behavioral signals to spot anomalies in email patterns that indicate a potential attack, and then remediate before end users can engage.

 For more insight into the current email threat landscape, download our H1 2024 Email Threat Report.